 Located on the central Gulf Coast, Bay Island is a casual waterfront condominium community built between 1971 and 1980.
 It is on the mainland and barrier islands west of St. Petersburg and has direct access to the Intracoastal Waterway.

-Prices begin in the low to mid-$100,000s.
+Prices begin in the mid- to high-$100,000s.
 Please verify this with a Realtor as prices are subject to change.
 The HOA fee helps pay for basic cable, recreational amenities, common area maintenance, and trash pick up.

 Bay Island's entrance is simple but well maintained with flower beds and palm trees.
 The two story clubhouse has separate gyms for men and women as well as a library, a crafts studio, a catering kitchen, a ballroom, and a billiards room.
 Six outdoor pools, four tennis courts, and four shuffle board courts are distributed between the clubhouse and condominium buildings.
 Waterfront walking and biking trails outline Bay Island.
 Residents also enjoy a fishing dock and a tiki area.
 The marina has slips available for rent.

 Restaurants and big box retail are just beyond community gates.
 Two private golf clubs are within easy reach.
 The Pasadena Yacht and Country Club has hosted PGA and LPGA events at its 18-hole course.
 South Pasadena shares a border with St. Petersburg, which has seven arts districts, a wealth of galleries, and is the home of the world-renowned Dali Museum.

 Palms of Pasadena Hospital is less than a mile away and is accredited by the Joint Commission.

 The climate is tropical.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 50s, 60s and 70s.
 On average, the area receives 54 inches of rain per year.